The ketogenic diet is known for its bountiful food restrictions, some of which by now you may already be familiar with.

 As already mentioned above, sodas are not your friend.
 Not on the ketogenic diet or any other.
 These sugary drinks normally contain enough carbs to put you over your daily limit, so ditch them!

-If you feel those sugar cravings coming on, try satiating it with La Croix, which is a zero-calorie flavored seltzer water.
+If you feel those sugar cravings coming on, try satiating it with La Croix, which is zero-calorie flavored seltzer water.

 Zelvia sodas are another great option and come in a variety of flavors.
 They’re sweetened only with stevia, which is a naturally occurring sweetener, and perfect for kicking those cravings to the curb!

-Teas and Coffee
+2. Teas and coffee

 Teas are a great option because they typically come with no carbs.
 Some safe and natural varieties include black tea, green tea, and herbal teas.